HIPAA | HITECH Data Security Compliance

 The penalties for non-compliance with HIPAA vary based on the perceived level of negligence and can range from $100 to $50,000 per individual violation, with a maximum penalty of $1.9 million per calendar year.
 Violations can also result in jail time of one to ten years for the individuals responsible.

-Thales helps organizations comply with HIPAA by addressing essential requirements for safeguarding protected health information (PHI) under three different sections of the law.
+Thales’ solutions can help organizations comply with HIPAA by simplifying compliance and automating security, reducing the burden on security and compliance teams.
+We help organizations comply with HIPAA by addressing essential requirements for safeguarding protected health information (PHI) under four different sections of the law:

 HIPAA § 164.308 Administrative Safeguards